apahl/rdkit_nim/README.md

 The following functionality from RDKit has been wrapped so far:

-* Parsing of molecules from Smiles and Smarts: `molFromSmiles (smilesToMol), molFromSmarts`
+* Parsing of molecules to / from Smiles and Smarts: `molFromSmiles (smilesToMol), molFromSmarts; molToSmiles`
 * Calculation of molecular properties: `numAtoms, molWt, numRings, cLogP, numHBA, numHBD`
 * Substructure search: `hasSubstructMatch, numSubstructMatches, substructMatches`